Historical nihilism: Government uses of the term

-Media and education in China is not allowed to represent history in a manner that is forbidden by government censors.
+Media and education in China are not legally allowed to represent history in a manner that is forbidden by government censors.
 In 2018, the Law on the Protection of Heroes and Martyrs criminalized speech deemed slander of "heroes and martyrs".
+The Patriotic Education Law of the People's Republic of China also aimed to combat historical nihilism.
 The Chinese Academy of Social Sciences established a specialized unit to propagate an official version of history.
+In 2019, the People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, accused New Qing History of "bringing foreign historical nihilism as a theoretical variant into Qing historical research in China."

-Topics on things like the Great Chinese Famine, the Cultural Revolution and 1989 Tiananmen Square protests and massacre are often scrubbed or at least depicted in such a way as to avoid blame on the party.
+The Great Chinese Famine, the Cultural Revolution and 1989 Tiananmen Square protests and massacre are often scrubbed or at least depicted in such a way as to avoid blame on the party.
+For example, films criticizing Cultural Revolution hardliners were prevalent from the late 1970s to the early 1980s, although they were later banned as historical nihilism.

 In May 2021, the Cyberspace Administration of China confirmed it had deleted over 2 million posts for historical nihilism.
+In 2022, Chinese social media platforms Douban, Douyin, Toutiao and Weibo all announced campaigns against content deemed to be historical nihilism.
+Weibo allows users to report certain content on the platform, including historical nihilism.

 In 2023, a previously official history textbook about the Mongols in China was banned for historical nihilism.
 Modern Chinese history is generally presented to praise the achievements of the CCP and its role in creating a prosperous 'new China'.